Sort it out!

 You can find more recycling advice on Recycle for Wales.

 Green bags are available free of charge from council libraries, leisure centres and hubs.
-You can also order more bags online.

 The Council collects general waste fortnightly from every household in Cardiff.
 Depending on your area, general waste is collected either in a black wheelie bin or beige bags.
 To encourage recycling and to meet strict government recycling targets, the amount of general waste the council will collect from each household is limited.
 Find out more about your general waste collection, including how to present your waste.